GHOST-IKARUS/Rubiks-Cube/README.md

-# Rubiks-Cube-Solver
+# Rubiks-Cube
-Rubik's Cube Solver coded in Python.
+Rubik's Cube  coded in Python.
 Solver Coded by <a href="https://github.com/CubeLuke">Lucas</a> and <a href="https://github.com/astrocas09">Djabeur Mohamed Seifeddine Zekrifa</a>

 To run the Solver, run the cube.py file.
 The GUI will automatically start up.
 If you get errors, there is a chance that you do not have tkinter installed.
 That is necessary to have in order to run the GUI.